anenadic/2022-03-15-ttt-online-GMT/FEEDBACK.md

 * A little bit too much talking lessons.
 Could be broken up with more practical lessons in breakouts.
 * there was too few toilet breaks in the beginning.
 * the exercise were we have to choose between effort, improvement and performance

+# Day 2 Afternoon Session

+## What went well?
+Anything new that you learned that you'd like to try out in your teaching?

+* Matthew Interactive exercises in etherpad were great.
+I will be paying more attention to formative assessment and managing cognitive load for students
+* Wolfgang -live coding, use servays for feedback, think more about cognitive load and pace
+* Eduard - use formative assessments
+* Espen - icebreaker quizzes using post-its
+* Cora structured Feedback splited in content and performance
+* Pål Magnus I want to reread the scientific principles for learning and try to implement it systematically
+* Ragnhild - I want to be as good as the carpentries teachers on evaluation and online student participation...
+* Karl
+* David - making teaching as fun and social as possible
+* Ken - pacing the teaching.
+Good to have the notes beforehand so we could follow the links and go back when we missed something.
+* Stuart
+* Rashel- The engagement of the participants was well accounted for.
+* Adrian
+* Fabian Great to get theoretical background on why things work well / don't work, to understand how learning works (mental model, levels of expertise, guided practice tools)
+* Kenneth- Great ideas on teaching skills, what to say and what not to say during a teaching practice
+* Phillip - live coding
+* Heike -to always include feedback
+* Kathy - Great work teaching by example - I will try to emulate many of the teaching practices and strategies you used as you taught us these past two days!
+* Ed - live coding, visualising mental models, better intros 😁
+* Charles
+* David - very inclusive friendly group.
+* Irene

+## What was unclear in the material?
+What can we improve upon?

+* Espen - More small breakouts
+* Cora the results of the feedback could have been better presented in the pad when the groups have been paised there rather than the names the berakout room groups could have been mixed more often to get to know more people from the course,
+* Pål Magnus I think all links could be summarized in etherpad after every hour, chronologically
+* Ragnhild - I find it diffisult to be critical.
+This is a very professional scheme, but i would have replaced the word constructive with negative.
+"What was negative?" is a fair question.
+But OK.
+* Karl
+* David
+* Ken - latter part of the day we didn't get the slides beforehand.
+I found the schedule online though!
+* Stuart
+* Rashel- make cllear what is needed exactly in the break out session.
+* Adrian
+* Fabian- Timing of the presentations in the breakout rooms was hard, room closed during presentation
+* Kenneth - The timing did not favor the US population
+* Phillip - too many different links with information and stuff | a bit more joy would be nice
+* Heike - more breakout sessions, mix participants so they can get to know each other even online
+* Kathy - Everything I can think of would require more time!
+More breakouts would be great, as well as more practical exercises, but I know those would potentially be too time-intensive - perhaps replace a bit of the slide time with them
+* Ed - would be good to squeeze in a few more practical exercises, maybe some mini quizzes?
+Agree with others keen on more breakout sessions, these were a valuable change of pace
+* Charles
+* David - sharing of slides before the lessons.
+Much easier to click on a link in the slide.
+* Irene
+* Akhil
+* Amanda - it would be nice to capture some of the discussions from the breakout rooms across the whole group
+* Eunice